Law Firm Newsletters and Top of Mind Awareness

 What Content to Include in a Newsletter

-Think about how your law firm website is organized.
+Think about how your law firm’s website is organized.
 The main practice area pages describe what you do and let a potential client understand more about what to expect.
-Meanwhile, your blog articles are more focused on things going on in the world, common questions asked by clients, and other ideas that you believe people find interesting and useful in sending referrals.
+Meanwhile, your blog articles focus more on things happening in the world, common questions asked by clients, and other ideas that you believe people find exciting and helpful in sending referrals.

-Blog articles, podcast links, videos, and short bits of news and information are all great content for your newsletter.
+Blog articles, podcast links, videos, and short news and information are great content for your newsletter.
 When reviewing your content ideas, use the “who cares” test and consider how you are sharing information.
-Make sure that it sounds interesting and point it out if the article is something people might share on their social media and with others if it has value and is relevant to people.
+Make sure that it sounds exciting and point out if the article is something people might share on their social media and with others if it has value and is relevant to people.

 How to Judge the Effectiveness of Law Firm Newsletter Email Campaigns

-When blogs and social media were new and first being used to promote professionals, readers engaged more with likes, comments, and shares.
+When blogs and social media were new and first used to promote professionals, readers engaged more with likes, comments, and shares.
 Today, people spend more time clicking and scrolling.
 They may not engage with your content for several reasons.
-For example, they might not want to tip their hat if they are looking for a divorce lawyer by engaging with an article.
-That said, you know that people are seeing your articles because your social media pages show you how many impressions there were.
+For example, by engaging with an article, they might not want to tip their hat if they are looking for a divorce lawyer.
+That said, people see your articles because your social media pages show how many impressions there were.